 Best Conditions for Thermal Images

-Furthermore, the sun emits some ambient radiation, which adds to the actual temperature of the surface you are scanning.
+Furthermore, the sun emits some ambient light radiation, which adds to the actual heat reading of the surface you are scanning.
 Thus, if you want to experience the full performance of thermal lenses, night usage is highly recommended.

 Also, thermal lenses are unable to work underwater.
-This is due to the blockage of ambient radiation that impedes sensors from determining imagery.
+This is due to the blockage of ambient radiation or infrared light that impedes sensors from determining imagery.
 Not only that, but large bodies of water have varying temperatures, making it harder to separate the temperatures of objects.

 What happens if you point a thermal camera at the sun?

-Pointing any camera into an intense energy source can cause deteriorating effects on sensors and processors.
-Thus, it is not recommended.
+Pointing thermal cameras into an intense energy source can cause deteriorating effects on sensors and processors.
+Thus, it is not recommended to expose them to a direct heat source.
 However, some thermal lenses have extended protection against energized materials.
 Unfortunately, when panned with the image of a sun, it can cause phantom imagery.